Find our best exchange rate for Australian Dollars

 • No charges for ATM use overseas - if you need extra cash on holiday, you can withdraw it without being charged by your provider.
 Watch out for local ATM fees though, as these might still apply

-The downsides include that there can be limits to how much you withdraw abroad using a travel money card, and that they're not accepted quite as widely as cash.
+The downsides include that there can be limits on how much you can withdraw abroad using a travel money card, and that they're not accepted quite as widely as cash.
 Some travel current accounts also come with fees.

 Prepaid travel cards